neeradatta/twocupsofchaa.github.io/_posts/2020/2020-09-06-Elephants.md

 ---
+Pictured: Elephant SVG cut into Vinyl on a canvas background
+> ### ☕☕ What is the story of this animal?

+Meet our noble elephant!
+For as far back as I can remember I have been in awe of elephants.
+Elephants are strong, powerful yet graceful animals.
+When I see an image of an elephant they bring me peace so I kept the lines simple yet powerful.
+My elephant art collection is inspired by the figurines and paintings I have either been given or collected over the years.

 > ### ☕☕ What am I getting?

-### You’ll receive one file digital file : High-Resolution, in PDF format, color: varies based on listing
+### Upon purchse you’ll receive one file digital file : High-Resolution, in PDF format, color: varies based on listing

 The pictures you see are possible uses of this file, as a reminder, this is NOT an item that will ship.
 If you would like to purchase a physical item instead of a digital file or if you would like this in a different color - feel free to click through the other sections of this store